LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning: Training Setup and Hyperparameters

 \subsection{Training Setup}

 In our experiments, we employ the LMFlow toolkit~\citep{diao2023lmflow}\footnote{https://github.com/OptimalScale/LMFlow} for conducting full parameter fine-tuning, LoRA tuning, and LISA tuning.
-We set the epoch number to 1 for both fine-tuning and continual pre-training scenarios.
-Additionally, we utilized DeepSpeed offload technology~\citep{ren2021zerooffload} to efficiently run the LLMs.
+We set the epoch number to 1 for fine-tuning and continual pre-training scenarios.
+Additionally, we utilized DeepSpeed offload technology~\citep{ren2021zerooffload} to run the LLMs efficiently.
 All experiments were conducted on $8\times$ NVIDIA Ampere Architecture GPU with 48 GB memory.
 Table \ref{tab:baseline_models} and table \ref{tab:dataset_statistic} are the information covered in this paper.

-In our study, we explored a range of learning rates from $5 \times 10^{-6}$ to $3 \times 10^{-4}$, applying this spectrum to Full Parameter Training, LoRA, and LISA methods.
+Our study explored a range of learning rates from $5 \times 10^{-6}$ to $3 \times 10^{-4}$, applying this spectrum to Full Parameter Training, LoRA, and LISA methods.
 For LoRA, we adjusted the rank $r$ to either 128 or 256 to vary the number of trainable parameters, applying LoRA across all linear layers.
 Regarding the number of sampling layers $\gamma$, our selections were guided by GPU memory considerations as reported in LoRA studies~\citep{hu2022lora}; For the LISA algorithm, we selected $\gamma=2$, and for experiments involving the 70B model, we opted for $\gamma=4$.
-The sampling period ($K$), defined as the number of update steps per sampling interval, ranged from 1 to 50.
-This range was influenced by variables such as the size of the dataset, the batch size, and the total number of training steps.
+The sampling period ($K$), defined as the number of update steps per sampling interval, ranges from 1 to 50.
+This range was influenced by variables such as the size of the dataset, the batch size, and the number of training steps.
 To manage this effectively, we partitioned the entire training dataset into $K$ segments, thereby enabling precise regulation of the training steps within each sampling period.